Getting Down to Work

 - Go to your repository on GitHub.

-- You'll see a URL; copy that URL (easiest by clicking the button that looks like two stacked squares).
+- You'll see a URL; copy that URL (the easiest way is to click the button that looks like two stacked squares).

 - Open VS Code.

-- On the sidebar of VS Code click the "Explorer" icon (looks like two pieces of paper) or the "Source Control" icon (looks like three circles connected by two lines).
+button in the lower-left corner.
+In the pop-up menu, select and enter - On the sidebar of your VS Code window, click the “Explorer” icon (looks like two overlapping pieces of paper) or the “Source Control” icon (looks like three circles connected by two lines).

-- In the textbox at the top of the window, paste the URL you copied.
+- In the text box at the top of the window, paste the URL you copied from GitHub.

 Editing Files and Committing Changes